AnthonyA28/AnthonyA28.github.io/_posts/2019-10-30-making_a_VLE_diagram.md

 layout: article_post
 section: article
 excerpt: Making a VLE entails applying a few simple formulas.
+tags:
+- draft
+- requiresCompilation
 ---

 # Making a Vapor Liquid Equilibrium Diagram

 ## Introduction

-A Vapor Liquid Equilibrium diagram illustrates the compositions of liquid and the vapor above it in equilibrium.
-It is particularly useful for modelling distillation operations.
-In a binary VLE diagram, the x axis will be the liquid mole fraction and the y axis will be the vapor mole fraction of the more volatile component.
-At any equilibrium point between the boiling points of the two species, the compositions of the liquid and vapor can be discerned from the diagram.
+Vapor Liquid Equilibrium Diagrams are used to illustrate the composition of a liquid and the vapor above it when at equilibrium.
+In this article, only binary solutions will be considered.
+An example is an ethanol water mixture - used for alcohol distillation.
+If the solution is at equilibrium, the VLE diagram will show how concentrated the vapor and the liquid will be.
+This is extremely useful when designing and modelling a distillation process.

 ## Background

+If a binary solution is at temperature between its two components, it will eventfully come to equilibrium with the vapor being concentrated with the  [more volatile component](#definitions).

-There are just a few laws and equations necessary to create the diagram and significant simplications can be made undercertain assumptions.
+There are just a few laws and equations necessary to create the diagram and significant simplifications can be made under certain assumptions.
 Each equation models some factor in system that plays a role in the equilibrium concentrations.
 As a liquid is vaporized, the molecules

 ## Rault's Law